 As described, diabetes is a common comorbidity in patients with CKD and, in some cases, can be responsible for the renal damage leading to the diagnosis of CKD.
-Numerous studies have shown that intensive glycemic control reduces albuminuria in patients with diabetes [27; 30; 31].
-Hemoglobin A1c (HbA1c) should be kept to a target of 7% to prevent or delay microvascular complications, including diabetic kidney disease, except in those who are at risk for hypoglycemia with intensive glucose control [20; 32].
+Numerous studies have shown that intensive glycemic control reduces albuminuria in patients with diabetes [26; 30; 31].
+Hemoglobin A1c (HbA1c) should be kept to a target of 7% to prevent or delay microvascular complications, including diabetic kidney disease, except in those who are at risk for hypoglycemia with intensive glucose control [19; 32].
+A lower HbA1c target (e.g., <6.5% or <7%) may be selected for patients for whom there are more significant concerns regarding onset and progression of moderately increased albuminuria and nonfatal myocardial infarction, and for patients who are able to achieve such targets easily and without hypoglycemia [29].